In this article, I will briefly answer the below SPFx related questions:

 How to use SharePoint Framework in SharePoint 2016?

-An introduction to SharePoint Framework development in SharePoint 2016 using Feature Pack 2 is covered in
+See also, an introduction to SharePoint Framework development in SharePoint 2016 using Feature Pack 2 is covered in the below videos:

 In this article, I have summarized and answer the questions related to the SPFx for SharePoint Server 2016 On-Prem.